Coventry Building Society Arena: Casino

 The casino is built under the ground and has a standalone Show Bar, which has had live entertainment such as Rebecca Ferguson performing.
 There is a 120-seater poker room as well as other casino games on offer such as blackjack, roulette and slots.
 There is a gaming lounge, which shows the big televised sporting events.

 Club shops

 There are club shops situated at the stadium, where it is possible to buy merchandise and match tickets for all teams.
-Formerly a Wasps club shop was positioned where the old Coventry City club shop was.
 Coventry City moved all its staff and stock out of the complex in March 2013.
-The Wasps shop was relocated to the south side of the venue in 2021 due to construction of the new sports bar.
 A new combined club shop and ticket office for Coventry City opened ahead of the 2021–22 season, this is the first time Coventry City have had a club shop at the arena since 2013 after relocating the club shop to Gallagher Retail Park and then to the Arena Park Shopping Centre, and the ticket office having been situated at the Butts Park Arena.
 Coventry opened a second club shop in West Orchards Shopping Centre in July 2022.